bhagyas/roostrap/README.md

 Update History
 --------
 **20 August 2013**
- - Woah, it's been a great year for roostrap with people around the world using it.
- - Added support for bootstrap 3 (released 19 August 2013)
+ - Added support for Bootstrap 3 (released 19 August 2013)
+ - With support for Bootstrap 3, now Roostrap is fully supported on mobile devices with a completely responsive layout.
+ - RooStrap updated to Spring Roo 1.2.4
+ - Notes: Woah, thanks for the amazing responses it's been a great year for Roostrap!

 **22 March 2013**
  - Minor stylesheet order changes